longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

         - Remember the old lease holder.
         - Clear the lease.
         - Delete the pod.
-        - If the node is down *OR* expired, do a force delete as well.
+        - If the node is down *OR* expired, do a force delete of the share-manager pod as well.
 If it truly is down, this is the same as current code.
 If it is not, then the first delete should have succeeded, but either way, even if the pod is still running, this will ensure that Kubernetes does not route service traffic to it.
 Also, deletion allows re-use of the same standard pod name, avoiding one potential upgrade complication.
     - Other resources need to change ownership similarly.
 Modify the usual rules to capture our suspicion that the expired node is dead:
         - Add a Condition named "Delinquent" to longhorn.node.io, set to "False" by default.
 A node is set to Delinquent=true when a share manager lease for a pod on that node expires.
 It is cleared by the node itself in node_controller when it starts operation again.
-        - Change controller_manager's `IsNodeDownOrDeleted` to check `IsNodeDownOrDeletedOrDelinquent` for other resources, as well as any resource-specific `isResponsibleFor` calls that don't use the base implementation.
-(Note: this is probably too intrusive.
-See [Risks and Mitigation](#risks-and-mitigation).)
+        - Change controller_manager's `IsNodeDownOrDeleted` to check `IsNodeDownOrDeletedOrDelinquent` for other RWX volume-related resources, as well as any resource-specific `isResponsibleFor` calls that don't use the base implementation.

 3. Quick creation of a replacement
 This is already a normal part of the Share Manager lifecycle.
 But it does need an adjustment to avoid the former host, which Kubernetes will try to re-schedule to since Kubelet does not yet report it as down.